mafiu84/milestone-project-2-boats/README.md

 CSS - Cascading Style Sheets - adding styles to website like fonts, colours, layout etc. [official description](https://www.w3.org/Style/CSS/)

-JS - Java Script -
+JS - Java Script - I've used Java Script to implement Google maps API and EmailJS API

 Bootstrap 4.4.1 - library that I've used to build responsive grid layout and as base for some smaller elements available [here](https://getbootstrap.com/)